yentsun/tasu/README.md

 const tasu = new Tasuu({group: 'some-service'});
  tasu.on('connect', () => {
-     // wrapper is ready at this point
+     // transport is ready at this point
  });
  tasu.on('error', (error) => {
      throw error;